-As an employer, you’ll know how much tax to deduct because HMRC will either send you a tax code telling them you much to deduct, or you’ll find it on your employees P45 or starter form if they don’t have a P45 (previously called a P46).
-Tax codes can take account of other deductions needed such as taxable state benefits so it is important to use the code sent to you from HMRC, and not one requested by your employee because they may need to pay deductions that you are not aware of.
+As an employer, you’ll know how much tax to deduct in line with UK tax brackets.
+This is because HMRC will either send you a tax code telling them you much to deduct.
+Alternatively, you’ll find it on your employees P45.
+You may also find it on a starter form if they don’t have a P45 (previously called a P46).
+Tax codes can take account of other deductions needed such as taxable state benefits or tax refunds.
+Therefore, it is important to use the code sent to you from HMRC, and not one requested by your employee.
+This is because they may need to pay deductions that you are not aware of.

-To get information such as tax codes, report on tax deductions and make payments to HMRC, you’ll need to register with HMRC as an employer so you have an ‘.GOV account’ within which to manage your payroll reporting and payments.
+To get information such as tax codes, report on tax deductions and make payments to HMRC, you’ll need to register with HMRC as an employer.
+This is so you have an ‘.GOV account’ within which to manage your payroll reporting and payments.
 HMRC can then send you coding notifications, known as a P6, either online or by post.

 If you haven’t registered yet, then you can find more about this in my guide to Registering as an Employer with HMRC.
-Ideally, try to register a month before your first payday, because that should give you sufficient time to be accepted by HMRC and your employer’s reference number to be issued.
+Ideally, try to register a month before your first payday.
+If you do this, it should give you sufficient time to be accepted by HMRC and your employer’s reference number to be issued.

 3. PAYE Payment Deadlines

-Deductions you make on behalf of your employees obviously do not belong to you and need to be paid over to HMRC periodically.
+Deductions you make on behalf of your employees obviously do not belong to you.
+Therefore, they need to be paid over to HMRC periodically.
 The deadline for making paying PAYE to HMRC is:

 - the 22nd of the next tax month following the end of the calendar month, if you pay your staff monthly

-The easiest way to pay is by a bank transfer but whichever way you choose make sure you leave enough time for the payment to clear by the deadline otherwise you may face late payment interest or penalties.
-You must also use the correct PAYE payment reference which is a 14 digit code made up of your employer reference, the tax year and the month you are paying.
-It is essential to include this with every payment you make so that HMRC allocates your payment correctly and doesn’t think you are paying late.
+The easiest way to pay is by a bank transfer.
+However, whichever way you choose, make sure you leave enough time for the payment to clear by the deadline.
+If you don’t, you may face late payment interest or penalties.
+You must also use the correct PAYE payment reference.
+This is a 14 digit code made up of your employer reference, the tax year and the month you are paying.
+It is essential to include this with every payment you make.
+This is so that HMRC allocates your payment correctly and doesn’t think you are paying late.

-You should contact your chosen pension provider to confirm the payment date for pension deductions but generally, these must be paid over by the 10th of each month.
+You should contact your chosen pension provider to confirm the payment date for pension deductions.
+Generally, these must be paid over by the 10th of each month.